Coordinated Master of Business Administration and Master of Science in Health Administration (MBA - MSHA)

 The Master of Business Administration - Master of Science in Health Administration (MBA-MSHA) Program is offered cooperatively by the Collat School of Business and The Department of Health Services Administration.
 The program has a diverse faculty with expertise in health services applications such as accounting, computers, economics, finance, human resource management, law, management information systems, marketing, organizational behavior and theory, and quantitative methods.

-Students who wish to pursue coordinated MBA.-MSHA degrees must apply and be admitted to the MBA program and the MSHA program independently.
+Students who wish to pursue coordinated MBA-MSHA degrees must apply and be admitted to the MBA program and the MSHA program independently.
 The MSHA program is a full time day program.
 Applications are accepted to the MSHA program once a year.
-The MSHA application deadline is March 1st.
+The MSHA application deadline is November 1st.